Children often ask this. The quick answer: God wasn’t made, He was always there. Only things that weren’t always there have to be made.

 (3′) Therefore, freedom is not more valuable than equality.

 These arguments agree on (1).
 The idea is that freedom and equality conflict at points.
-(Example, tall men have an unequal share of dating opportunities.
-To make things equal, we’d have to force women to consider short men equally.
+(Example, cis-gender women have an unequal share of dating opportunities.
+To make things equal, we’d have to force men to consider trans-gender women equally.
 To make everyone equal regarding income, we’d have to prevent some people from earning and keeping more.)
 They disagree on which of these two have the most behind it: That freedom is more valuable than equality, or that the government should redistribute wealth.

 This one is a bit harder than my resurrection post with a similar title, for there is more than one reason.
 But I’d like to focus on what I think is the biggest one, one that was made clear by Richard Dawkins in The God Delusion.
 It’s an important topic since many think that the fine-tuning argument is the most compelling argument for God’s existence.